 - Check current editions of enrollment materials, fund prospectuses and other plan information that are available to employees to ensure they are up to date.

-- Prepare and distribute annual plan notices, such as the 401(k) safe harbor for safe harbor plans with a match, the Qualified Default Investment Alternative annual notice and automatic enrollment and default investment notices, at least 30 days before the plan year end.
+- Prepare and distribute annual plan notices, such as 401(k) safe harbor for safe harbor plans with a match, Qualified Default Investment Alternative annual notice, and automatic enrollment and default investment notices, at least 30 days before the plan year end.

 - Prepare to send year-end payroll and updated census data to the plan’s recordkeeper in January for year-end compliance testing (calendar-year plans).